E-Invoicing

 Please note that tax exemption can occur for different reasons!
 It is therefore important that you configure your shop correctly so that the correct tax category can be selected for the e-invoice.

-The tax categories S and Z can appear together in an e-invoice.
-For tax categories K and E, this is not possible: in these cases, the entire invoice is always tax-free due to intra-community supply (K) or tax exemption (E).
+The tax categories S, Z and E can appear together in an e-invoice.
+For tax category K, this is not possible: For an intra-community supply, the entire invoice is tax-free (K)

 Administration